TheJokr/chatload/README.md

 You can either download the [latest binary release](https://github.com/TheJokr/chatload/releases/latest) to contribute to any existing database or build it yourself (including your own database).

 ## Binary release
 After downloading and unzipping the [latest release](https://github.com/TheJokr/chatload/releases/latest), run `chatload.exe` to upload all character names found in all your log files to the public database.
+In order to change the endpoint(s), see [Configuration](#configuration).
 The application is distributed as a standalone program, all required binaries are included in the release.
-In order to change the endpoint, see [Configuration](#configuration).
 No log data is uploaded, just the scraped character names.

-### Configuration
+## Configuration
 `config.json` is used to determine which endpoint to use.
 If the file is not present upon execution, a new one will be generated using the default settings.
 In order to use (a) custom endpoint(s), change the default values.